 If the book is not available in MOBIUS or at Becker Library, you can request the book though Interlibrary Loan.
 Please keep in mind that a book requested through ILL can take anywhere from 1 to 3 weeks to arrive.

 What is MOBIUS, and where do I find the catalog?

 MOBIUS is a consortium of academic libraries in Missouri, plus two public libraries.
 Books requested online through the MOBIUS catalog usually arrive at the STLCOP library in two to three days, and can be checked out for three weeks-- with two possible renewals, unless another patron requests the book.
 If you are already searching for a book in the STLCOP catalog, you can click on the MOBIUS button at the top or the bottom of the page to search the MOBIUS catalog.

 Can I renew books, DVDs and other items from my laptop?

 Yes.
 You can renew books, DVDs, and other items through My Library Account.

 Where do I find out what’s new in the library?

-Look for announcements in the lower left-hand corner of the library home page.
-Members of the STLCOP community can also go to the library’s MySTLCOP page and to read the Announcements section.
-In MySTLCOP, the library posts more complete information about new items, resources, and helpful hints.
+Members of the STLCOP community can go to the library’s MySTLCOP page and read the Announcements section.
+In MySTLCOP, you'll find complete information about new items, resources, and helpful hints.